 Step 2 - Assess Your Dog's Physical Condition

 A tired dog is a happy dog.
 Whatever your dog’s personality, exercise is a great equalizer.
 It will help both a Nervous Nellie and a Good-Time Charlie feel—and act—more calm and balanced.
 An attitude that plays well with the snouted set.

-No matter how your dog feels, before you take you him places where there will be lots of other pooches, check with your vet to be sure that he’s healthy and adequately inoculated for kennel cough and other icky ailments.
+No matter how your dog feels, before you take you her places where there will be lots of other pooches, check with your vet to be sure that she’s healthy and adequately inoculated for kennel cough and other icky ailments.

 An important step in having a calm, receptive dog is to be calm and receptive yourself.
 As a bonus, socializing your dog when you are in a good mood makes the experience better for both of you.

-Moderate your excitement.
 When you are appreciating good house training, a high-pitched excited voice is useful.
-But if you are introducing the dog to a situation where he might already be tense, don’t amp his adrenaline.
+But if you are introducing the dog to a situation where she might already be tense, don’t amp her adrenaline.

 Keep an eye on the dogs, but don’t focus on them.
 Let them sniff each other out without watching parental eyes.
 Enjoy time with your friend and they will be more likely to enjoy time with theirs.